greggman/wgpu-matrix/README.md

 ## Why another 3d math library?

 Most (all?) math libraries for the web at this point assume webgl is the rendering api.
-Webgpu and webgl are similar, but there are some differences.
+Webgpu and webgl are similar, but there are some differences with the z-clip plane in `ortho` and `perspective` functions.
-Style-wise this library also makes a tradeoff slightly torwards convenience over perf compared to `gl-matrix`.
-These are outlined in more detail below.
+API design-wise this library puts `out` as an optional last parameter in each function call as this is more convenient.
+These differences have more detail below.

 ## Usage